Physical Education, Health/Wellness, and Recreation

 Student Groups and Activities

 College of the Ozarks is a member of the National Association of Intercollegiate Athletics (NAIA) Division II.
-The College is also a charter member of the Midlands Collegiate Athletic Conference (MCAC).
+The College is also a member of the Association of Independent Institutions (AII).
 Varsity sports include men's cross country, basketball, and baseball, women's cross country, basketball, and volleyball, and cheerteam.

 Intramural sports are offered through the Garrison Activites Center and are offered to the entire student body, faculty and staff.
 These programs are administered by students who work in the GAC and competitions are held in a wide variety of activities.